 News from BATCOMBE

-The next meeting of the Parish Council will be held on Wednesday 5th June at 8.00pm in the Old School.
-Please note the later start time.
-The Agenda and Minutes can be downloaded from the Minutes and Agendas page a week before the meeting and members of the public are welcome to attend.
+The next monthly meeting of the Parish Council will take place on Wednesday 5th February at 7.30pm in the Old School.
+The Agenda can be downloaded from the Minutes and Agendas page a week before the meeting and members of the public are welcome to attend.

 Annual Parish Council Meeting